peteretelej/via/README.md

-# via - URL Resolver
+# via - URL Resolver / URL Expander

 - Expands shortened URLs
 - Get final URL from a link with redirects (or shortened link)